 How does taking these photos impact you personally?

 Well, I only just bought a smartphone during Christmas time because I had been resisting it for all these years, precisely because I didn't want to get into that echo chamber our socials put us in.
 It was also because I know the environmental cost of those smartphones.
 That is one of the changes that my research has prompted in my life.
-I don't eat much meat, because I know that eating meat is one of the most damaging things we do to the environment.
+I don't eat much meat because I know that eating meat is one of the most damaging things we do to the environment.

 The main discovery I made is that environment means nature, and nature means us.
 Humans are nature.
 Let's not forget that.
-The civilisation we have acquired makes us think that we are separate from nature, which is the most dangerous thing in the world.
+The civilization we have acquired makes us think that we are separate from nature, which is the most dangerous thing in the world.